USAO Logo

 Diane Ming

-Diane Ming smiling and facing the cameraDefense industry veteran Diane Ming was appointed by Gov. Mary Fallin to the Science & Arts Board of Regents in 2014.
-She was reappointed in 2021 by Gov. Kevin Stitt for a second 7-year term.
+Diane Ming smiling and facing the cameraDefense industry veteran Diane Ming was appointed by Gov. Mary Fallin to the University of Science & Arts of Oklahoma Board of Regents in 2014.
+She was reappointed in 2021 by Gov. Kevin Stitt.

 Ming has decades of experience in the defense industry.
 She has worked as a project manager for Northrop Grumman since 1998 and is responsible for ensuring that the cost, schedule, technical and programmatic requirements for multiple software sustainment projects, ranging in cost up to $35 million, are maintained.